-My popular guide to spotting in the UK and Ireland.
+My popular guide to spotting in the UK and Ireland, now updated.
 This compact guidebook is perfect for planning a spotting trip to any of the main airports and airfields in the United Kingdom and Ireland.
-It covers 79 airports, with maps, spotting locations, spotting hotels, public transport information and dedicated sections on London and the UK’s best aviation museums and aircraft collections.
+It covers 107 airports, airfields and military airfields, with maps, spotting locations, spotting hotels, public transport information and dedicated sections on London and the UK’s best aviation museums and aircraft collections.

 A handy reference guide to the best hotels to stay in when visiting over 270 airports in 54 countries.
 Never miss an aircraft again, whether on a family holiday or dedicated spotting trip.
 Includes tips on which rooms offer the best views.
 Perfect for planning trips or taking on the road with you.